jemin777/ojava7.0/README.md

 Definition:
 ==========

-“JAVA7.0   is  meant   for  obfuscation, Code Security, Learnable, Prototype software, Advanced , used  in Software  development, web application with machine learning  , and  it  symbolizes
+“JAVA7.0   is  meant   for  obfuscation, Code Security, Learnable,jclass type software, Advanced , used  in Software  development, web application with machine learning  , and  it  symbolizes
 STAR  symbol,  used  in  applications  like   consolee and  used  with  java/j2ee  framework  like mybatics,and hibernate  and JAVA7.0 is used  in Machine Learning and  Datascience ,It is  also